aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-arc/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Draw Arc with Aspose.Imaging for .NET
+# Draw an Arc Using Aspose.Imaging for .NET

 In the world of image processing, **how to draw arc** is a common task that can add visual flair to any graphic.
 With Aspose.Imaging for .NET you can generate BMP images, set the image size, and draw an arc with a pen in just a few lines of C#.
 By the end of this tutorial you’ll know exactly how to draw an arc, set the graphics background, and save the resulting BMP file effortlessly.